dappradar/tokens/README.md

 ### Contributing

 - Fork the GitHub repository
-- Create folder with name of token contact address, example: `/ethereum/<token_smartcontract_address>/`
+- Create a folder with the name of the token contract address, for example: `/ethereum/<token_smartcontract_address>/`
 - Upload your logo with file named `logo.png` to previously created directory (PNG format is required and size equal to 512x512px)
 - (Optional) Create `info.json` file with information about the token
 - Create a pull request to the main repository

-DappRadar team will review and merge all PRs matching the standards of this repository.
+DappRadar team will review and merge all the PRs matching the standards of this repository.

 ### Token Data Sources

-Tokens on this repository regularly updated using these sources
+Tokens on this repository are regularly updated by using these sources

 - [github.com/trustwallet/assets](https://github.com/trustwallet/assets)
 - [github.com/compound-finance/token-list](https://github.com/compound-finance/token-list)